Page-Carbajal/Software-Engineering/ReactJS/README.md

 For the content section we will create 3 components

 1. AddExpense.js
-2. ShowLists
+2. ExpenseLists.js
     - ExpenseCategories.js
     - LatestExpenses.js
-    - A child component called CountList.js
+    - A child component called EnumeratedList.js

 **AddExpense.js**